psmits/psmits/content/post/macrostrat_fossils.md

 Our initial data call is exactly the same as my previous post; I'm looking for geological units with Permian sediments: https://macrostrat.org/api/v2/units?interval_name=Permian&response=long&format=csv.
 Unfortunately this API call does not return useful information about what fossils are found in the geologic unit, only how many.
 Fortunately, this is pretty easy to overcome.

 To get the fossil information for each geological unit, I need make another API call.
-With a tiny bit of code the unit id's are transformed into a comma seperated string that can be used to form the appropriate url
+With a tiny bit of code the unit id's are transformed into a comma separate string that can be used to form the appropriate url

 ```
 strat <- read.csv('https://macrostrat.org/api/v2/units?interval_name=Permian&response=long&format=csv',